RM1213-ARM/LAB2-Trading-Lab/web-server/README.md

 ## ➡️ Request Flow

 1. Client sends a `GET` request to the web server
-2. Nginx checks the request path:
+2. Nginx evaluates the request path:
    - `/` → serves static frontend files
    - `/api/*` → reverse proxies to Flask API at `192.168.35.20`
+3. Flask processes the request and returns a response
-3. Response is returned to the client
+4. Nginx forwards the response back to the client

 ---